If you’re craving chocolate during pregnancy you are certainly not alone.

 - Chocolate is one of the most popular cravings among pregnant women, because it’s delicious, provides an energy boost and can be instantly comforting.

-- There are disadvantages to eating too much chocolate however, because the it’s often high in fat, sugar, caffeine and calories.
+- There are disadvantages to eating too much however, because most chocolate is high in fat, sugar, caffeine and calories.

-- There are wide nutritional differences between dark and white chocolate, with dark chocolate being lower in sugar and fat (but higher in caffeine).
+- There are wide nutritional differences between dark and white, with dark being lower in sugar and fat (but higher in caffeine).

 - The most important factor to consider when deciding whether to eat chocolate during your pregnancy is how much caffeine, sugar and saturated fat you’re getting from other sources.